sarmakolavasi/LR_Bidirectional_LS/Low Power Large Range Bi-directional Level Shifter.md

 Fig 1.
 Transistor level schematic of proposed bi-directional level shifter.
 </p>

-Fig 1. shows the Transistor level bi-directional level shifter schematic,
+Fig 1. shows the Transistor level bi-directional level shifter schematic, This proposed circuit will resolve the observed huge short circuit or direct path current exists from VDDH to VSS which occurs in many of the back to back connected bi-directional level shifters.

 ### Technological Study Of Models